Please be guided by the following answers to the most frequently asked questions (FAQs) on passports.

 Q: The online system is not working.
 I have tried many times to use it but it does not work.

 A: Reports of the online system not working are very rare.
 In most cases it can be resolved by refreshing the page.
-In some cases, there may be a need to switch to another browser, such as from Internet Explorer to Firefox or Chrome.
+In some cases, there may be a need to switch to another browser, such as from Internet Explorer to Firefox, Chrome or Safari.
 If you still continue to find it difficult to use the online system, please come to the Embassy and we will help you secure a time slot.

 Q: I do not have a computer and/or internet connection in Singapore.